aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 This least privilege approach publishes registry read credentials to the entire subgroup heirarchy for all registries in the same heirarchy.
 This is a handy method when there are many Application Projects whose images are being used by many Environment Deployment Projects that share a common parent group.
 {{< /admonition >}}

+{{< admonition type=success title="Accomplished Outcomes" open=true >}}

+1. Create a GitOps Application Build project from a template.

+2. Create and publish (in a group CI/CD variable) a token that allows the Environment Deployment project to read the container images in the Application Build project.

+   {{< /admonition >}}